Git Cheatsheat for beginners with VSCode

 Inside VSCode press

-The same can be done via terminal.
+The same can be done via a terminal.
 See below.

 $ git remote add origin https://github.com/user/repo.git

-Once added you can commit your changes by clicking the "Tick Icon" in Source control Tab.
-When you are ready to push to github, click the 3 dots ... menu and choose "Push".
+Once added you can commit your changes by clicking the "Tick Icon" in the Source control Tab.
+When you are ready to push to GitHub, click the 3 dots ... menu and choose "Push".

 If you got this error, please read Mistake #1 to avoid this later.
 For now, you can use the below code to overwrite it.

 $ git pull origin main --allow-unrelated-histories